 Metro Vancouver provides our campus water through the University Endowment Lands (UEL).
-Water is sourced from the Greater Vancouver Water District (GVWD) Sasamat Reservoir.
-We receive water through two separate water mains: one along University Boulevard, and the other along West 16th Avenue.
+Water is sourced from the Metro Vancouver’s Sasamat Reservoir.
+We receive water through two separate water mains: one along University Boulevard and the other along West 16th Avenue.

 UBC’s Pressure Zones

 Our water distribution system is divided into two pressure zones.
 The North Zone, which mainly feeds all the academic buildings and student residences, is the “high-pressure” zone.
 UBC-owned and operated water pumps currently located in the UBC power house maintain the high water pressure.